Skip to main content

 • Return entries with at least path.
 Include is_dir, size, modified_at when available.
 Sort by path for deterministic output.

-• Return numbered content.
-On missing file, return "Error: File '/x' not found".
+• Return file data on success.
+On missing file, return ReadResult(error="Error: File '/x' not found").

 • Return matched files as FileInfo entries (empty list if none).